just-the-benno/BlazQ/episode3/readme.md

 # Episode 03 - Dressing up

-> Thanks for being with me in the second episode.
+> Thanks for being with me in the third episode.
 It was not my best episode, but we have it finished.
 Thanks for your ongoing support.

 Watch the teaser on [Youtube](https://youtu.be/yAfq5ZoBMBE).